albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - Usually no border-radius ❌
   - Layout - A creative and experimental layout is quite common

-- Minimalist/Simple: Fashion, portfolios, minimalism companies, software startups
+- `Minimalist/Simple`: Fashion, portfolios, minimalism companies, software startups

+  - Focusses on the essential text content, using small or medium-sized sans-serif black text, lines, and few-images and small icons

   > Ingredients: